The Stranger (Camus novel): Part 1

 While this is going on, Meursault's boss asks him if he would like to work at a branch their firm is thinking about opening in Paris and Marie asks him if he wants to get married.
-In both cases, Meursault says that he does not have strong feelings about the matter, but he is willing to move or get married if it will please the other party.
-Also, Salamano, Meursault and Raymond's curmudgeonly old neighbor, loses his abused and diseased dog and, though he mostly outwardly maintains his usual spiteful and uncaring attitude toward the creature, he goes to Meursault for comfort and advice a few times.
-During one of these conversations, Salamano, who says he adopted the dog as a companion shortly after his wife's death, mentions that some neighbors had 'said nasty things' about Meursault after he sent his mother to a retirement home.
+In both cases, Meursault does not have strong feelings about the matter but is willing to move or get married if it will please the other party.
+Also, Salamano, Meursault's and Raymond's elderly neighbor, loses his abused and diseased dog and, despite outwardly maintaining his usual spiteful and uncaring attitude toward the creature, goes to Meursault for comfort and advice a few times.
+During one of these conversations, Salamano, who adopted the dog as a companion shortly after his wife's death, mentions that some neighbors had 'said nasty things' about Meursault after he sent his mother to a retirement home.
 Meursault is surprised to learn about this negative impression of his actions.

 One weekend, Raymond invites Meursault and Marie to a friend's beach cabin.
-There they see the brother of Raymond's spurned girlfriend along with another Arab, who Raymond has mentioned have been following him around recently.
-The Arabs confront Raymond and his friend, and the brother wounds Raymond with a knife before running away.
-Later, Meursault walks back along the beach alone, armed with a revolver he took from Raymond to prevent him from acting rashly, and encounters the brother of Raymond's girlfriend.
+There they see the brother of Raymond's spurned mistress along with another Arab, who Raymond has mentioned have been following him around recently.
+The Arabs confront Raymond and Meursault, and the brother wounds Raymond with a knife before running away.
+Later, Meursault walks back along the beach alone, armed with a revolver he took from Raymond to prevent him from acting rashly, and encounters the brother of Raymond's mistress.
 Disoriented and on the edge of heatstroke, Meursault shoots when the Arab flashes his knife at him.
 It is a fatal shot, but Meursault shoots the man four more times after a pause.
-He does not divulge to the reader any specific reason for this act or what he feels, other than being bothered by the heat and intensely bright sunlight.